-This report covers data from the financial year 2022 and seasons SS22 and AW22.
-The data analysis for this report was concluded in May 2023.
+his report covers data from the financial year 2022 and seasons SS22 and AW22.
+The data analysis fo this report was concluded in May 2023.
 The environmental data in this report is calculated using Vaayu's proprietary carbon modelling engine.
-The report also includes actions taken up and until March 2023 .

-"Ace & Tate is committed to becoming a more responsible business everyday.
+The report also includes actions taken up and until March 2023 becoming a more responsible business everyday.
 We aim to offer our customer more responsible alternatives for eyewear and live up to what it means to be a certified B Corp."